Fultonville, New York: Attractions

-Poplar Mist boat tours

-With operations commencing in 1993, the Poplar Hotel/Restaurant offered a two and a half hour boat trip down the Mohawk River on a 102-passenger boat from mid-May through mid-October.

 Cobblestone Hall and Free Library

 Cobblestone Hall and Free Library was built sometime before 1868 when the house belonged to C. B. Freeman.
 Freeman was the proprietor of Fultonville Steam Mills.
-He lived at this residence until at least 1878 when F. W. Beers published a history of Montgomery and Fulton Counties.
-By 1905, a large wooden addition had been made to the rear of the building which was then called "Cobblestone Free Hall and Library."
+He lived at this residence until at least 1878 when F. W. Beers published a history of Montgomery and Fulton counties.
+By 1905, a large wooden addition had been made to the rear of the building which was then called "Cobblestone Free Hall and Library".
 Most of the building still stands aside from the addition, and has since been converted into a private residence.